The course program comprises the following:

 9.5 From Clinical Genetics and Genomics to Precision Medicine

-10.0 Other Areas of Informatics
+10. Other Areas of Informatics

-10.1 Imaging Informatics
+10.1 Nursing Informatics

-10.2 Nursing Informatics
+10.2 Consumer Health Informatics

-10.3 Consumer Health Informatics
+10.3 Public Health Informatics

-10.4 Public Health Informatics
+10.4 Imaging Informatics

 Course participants are expected to maintain academic honesty in their course work.
 Participants should refrain from seeking past published solutions to any assignments.
 Literature and resources (including Internet resources) employed in fulfilling assignments must be cited.
-See http://www.ohsu.edu/xd/education/library/research-assistance/plagiarism.cfm?WT_rank=1# for information on code of conduct for OHSU and
+See http://www.ohsu.edu/xd/education/library/research-assistance/plagiarism.cfm?WT_rank=1# for information on code of conduct for OHSU and http://www.ohsu.edu/xd/education/teaching-and-learning-center/for-students/index.cfm for more information on citing sources and recognizing plagiarism.

-Beyond 10×10
+BEYOND 10×10

 Program Name | Description | Admission Requirements | Graduation Requirements |

-Graduate Certificate in Biomedical Informatics | Core courses in informatics | Bachelor’s degree in any field | 24 credits (generally 8 3-credit courses) |
+Graduate Certificate | Core courses in informatics | Bachelor’s degree in any field | 24 credits (generally 8 3-credit courses) |

-Master of Biomedical Informatics | “Professional” master’s degree with capstone project | Bachelor’s degree in any field plus introductory courses in Computer Science and Anatomy & Physiology | 52 credits (46 hours of instruction plus 6 hours of capstone project) |
+Master of Science Nonthesis | “Professional” master’s degree with capstone project | Bachelor’s degree in any field plus introductory courses in Computer Science and Anatomy & Physiology | 49 credits (43 credits of instruction plus 6 credits of capstone project) |

-Master of Science in Biomedical Informatics | “Research” master’s degree with master’s thesis | Bachelor’s degree in any field plus introductory courses in Computer Science and Anatomy & Physiology | 60 credits (48 hours of instruction plus 12 hours of master’s thesis) |
+Master of Science with Thesis | “Research” master’s degree with master’s thesis | Bachelor’s degree in any field plus introductory courses in Computer Science and Anatomy & Physiology | 55 credits (43 credits of instruction plus 12 credits of master’s thesis) |

 Doctor of Philosophy (PhD) in Biomedical Informatics | PhD program for advanced leaders and research in the field | Bachelor’s degree in any field plus introductory courses in Computer Science and Anatomy & Physiology | 135 credits, including dissertation |